org-formation/aws-resource-providers/ec2/ebs-encryption-defaults/README.md

-// OC::ORG::RegionDefaults
+// OC::ORG::EbsEncryptionDefaults

 Congratulations on starting development!
 Next steps:

-1. Write the JSON schema describing your resource, [oc-org-regiondefaults.json](./oc-org-regiondefaults.json)
+1. Write the JSON schema describing your resource, [oc-org-EbsEncryptionDefaults.json](./oc-org-EbsEncryptionDefaults.json)
-2. Implement your resource handlers in [handlers.ts](./oc-org-regiondefaults/handlers.ts)
+2. Implement your resource handlers in [handlers.ts](./oc-org-EbsEncryptionDefaults/handlers.ts)

-> Don't modify [models.ts](./oc-org-regiondefaults/models.ts) by hand, any modifications will be overwritten when the `generate` or `package` commands are run.
+> Don't modify [models.ts](./oc-org-EbsEncryptionDefaults/models.ts) by hand, any modifications will be overwritten when the `generate` or `package` commands are run.

 Implement CloudFormation resource here.
 Each function must always return a ProgressEvent.